Endangered is a new exhibition reflecting on the precarious nature of classic trades and environments in a rapidly developing world.

 A founding contributor to the Vivid Lights Festival, Ben Baxter is a renowned light artist showcasing the impact of LED technology through his immersive installations.

-His work in Endangered is spread across four pieces, including a video essay projection, light projection, and series of photographs.
+His work in Endangered is spread across four pieces, including a video essay projection, light projection, and a series of photographs.
 He seeks to celebrate the innovative style of architecture that emerged in the 19th century, and the interconnection between architects, gardeners and the communities that inhabit these spaces.

 Dr Ruth McDermott